MicPellegrino/workflow-hea/README.md

 ## Example: water-graphene simulation

 The simulation is described in `water-graphene/SIMULATION-README.txt`.
 You can use the ´stub´ notebook `water-graphene/workflow.ipynb` to initialize and run a very short simulation, as the full simulation requires either substantial compute resources or a lot of time.

+## Example: embedded atom model

+The simulation is essentially based on an example by S. Gravelle: https://github.com/simongravelle/lammps-input-files/tree/main/inputs/melting-gold.
+You can use the notebook `workflow-hea/workflow.ipynb` to initialize and simulate a cube of melting gold using the EAM potential.